casatrickdev/polymarket-trading-control-plane/README.md

 **Early development.**

-The initial objective is to establish a reliable state, health, reconciliation, and risk foundation before adding sophisticated strategy or execution logic.
+The initial goal is to establish a reliable foundation for:

+**state → health → reconciliation → risk → operational control**

+before adding more sophisticated execution or strategy functionality.

 ---